Welcome to Roger Russell's

 When lightning strikes a tree that is near a house, it may follow a path into the house through buried wires, plumbing or even roots and cause damage inside the house as well.

 At the right is a large pine tree in Chanute, Kansas that was struck several weeks earlier.
-There was damage from top to bottom and , of course, there is lots of sap running from the exposed reas.
+When lightning hits sap, it creates superheated steam that will blow the bark out There was damage from top to bottom on this tree and now there is lots of sap running from the exposed areas..

 Damage to the pine tree could be seen near the top as well and is shown below.
 Because the damage was so severe and because the pitch was running and dripping all over, it was later taken down.